Writings about Music

 Several years ago, when I had a question regarding the poetry of William Butler Yeats, I happened upon a random Yeats expert online, and received a most impressive reply.
 This is how a correspondence with Helen Vendler began, and it was thoroughly enjoyable and educational too.
 She was even generous enough to send some kind words about my music.

-Helen Vendler's comment about Mian Ki Malhar:"Thank you for the notes and the music, with its shimmering version of the music of the spheres."
+Helen Vendler commenting on Mian Ki Malhar: "Thank you for the notes and the music, with its shimmering version of the music of the spheres."

 I wish that Harvard would videotape her lectures and allow everyone to watch them on YouTube!